mykelalvis/FT/Traveller/WORKING/Book 1.md

 during their careers.
 Instead, however, scouts receive two skills for each term of service, including the first.
 Reenlistment: Generally, a character is free to leave the service or to remain for another term, depending on the individual's goals and desires.
-As always, the possi- bilities of war, peace, and other considerations loom ever-present over the charac- ter's career, and may force others to decide the course of the career.
+As always, the possi-bilities of war, peace, and other considerations loom ever-present over the charac-ter's career, and may force others to decide the course of the career.
 Each service has a reenlistment number; in order to undertake a subsequent term of service, a character must throw that number or greater (no DMs are allowed).
 If the throw is not successful, reenlistment has been denied, and the person must leave the service.